Coarsening polyhedral complexes: Abstract

 \section{Abstract}

-Given a polyhedral complex~$\C$ with convex support, we characterize, by a local codimension-$2$ condition, polyhedral complexes that coarsen~$\C$.
-The proof of the characterization draws upon a surprising general shortcut for showing that a collection of polyhedra is a polyhedral complex and upon a property of hyperplane arrangements which is equivalent, for Coxeter arrangements, to Tits' solution to the Word Problem.
+Given a pure, full-dimensional, locally strongly connected polyhedral complex~$\C$, we characterize, by a local codimension-$2$ condition, polyhedral complexes that coarsen~$\C$.
+The proof of the characterization draws upon a general shortcut for showing that a collection of polyhedra is a polyhedral complex and upon a property of hyperplane arrangements which is equivalent, for Coxeter arrangements, to Tits' solution to the Word Problem.
 The motivating special case, the case where~$\C$ is a complete fan, generalizes a result of Morton, Pachter, Shiu, Sturmfels, and Wienand that equates convex rank tests with semigraphoids.
 We also prove oriented matroid versions of our results, obtaining, as a byproduct, an oriented matroid version of Tietze's convexity theorem.